1Laggy1/ShootThemUp/README.md

 # ShootThemUp
+Multiplayer is coming up in 1.1 stay tuned!

 A third person shooter built in Unreal Engine 5.6.
 Demonstrates core gameplay systems, like AI, UI, VFX, and clean component-based architecture that was implemented using C++.
 ## Summary
 ShootThemUp - is a project made by me while learning Unreal Engine 5.6 after 5 years of Unity developing.
 In this project I have implemented a full gameplay loop (movement, weapons, health, AI, pickups, UI, VFX, sound, and game flow) and is designed to show practical engineering decisions and reusable systems.